Home / Services / Los Angeles, California

 Peak summer is the operative phrase.
 The Games take place in the heart of the season when inland Los Angeles regularly sits in the mid to upper nineties and higher.
 Venues away from the coastal breeze, and the transit hubs, fan zones, and queuing areas around them, will see large numbers of people standing in heat for extended periods.
 Spectators waiting to enter, volunteers directing crowds, and workers staffing concessions and security all need reliable access to drinking water throughout the day, not just at a few fixed fountains.

 The workforce side of the Games is easy to overlook but just as demanding as the spectator side.
 A modern Olympics runs on an army of paid staff, contractors, and volunteers who arrive before the crowds and leave after them.
 Setup and teardown crews work in the hottest parts of the day, often on hardscape and in areas without permanent water infrastructure.
-Keeping that workforce hydrated is both a safety requirement and a practical necessity, because an event this size cannot function if its people are going down with heat illness.
+Keeping water on that workforce is both a safety requirement and a practical necessity, because an event this size cannot function if its people are going down with heat illness.

 Temporary and reconfigured venues create a specific gap that portable water stations are built to fill.
 When an event takes over a stadium parking lot, a park, or a street closure for a fan zone or a start and finish area, the built-in plumbing rarely matches the sudden concentration of people.
 A chilled bottle-fill water station trailer can be positioned exactly where the crowd forms, at an entry plaza, a transit drop-off, or a workforce staging area, and can serve filtered cold water without tapping into stressed venue systems.